matrix-org/matrix-spec-proposals/proposals/1862-presence-capabilites.md

 }
 ```

-An omission of `m.presence` would default both sending and reciving to true.
+An omission of `m.presence` would default both sending and recieving to true.
 An omission of either child flag
 would also default that flag to true.

 ## Tradeoffs